Edward Stanhope: Background and education

 Born in Belgravia in London in 1840, Stanhope was the second son of Philip Stanhope, 5th Earl Stanhope, by his wife Emily Harriet, daughter of General Sir Edward Kerrison, 1st Baronet.
 Arthur Stanhope, 6th Earl Stanhope, was his elder brother and Philip Stanhope, 1st Baron Weardale, his younger brother.

 Educated at Harrow School, where he was in the cricket XI in 1857, and Christ Church, Oxford, Stanhope studied law, being called to the bar at the Inner Temple in 1865.
 He played some cricket at university without making the Oxford First XI, but in 1861 played a single first-class cricket match for Kent County Cricket Club.
-He played the game regularly for amateur sides such as I Zingari and Free Foresters and in 1879 made two further first-class appearances, one for the Gentlemen of the South and the last for I Zingari.
+He played regularly for amateur teams such as I Zingari and Free Foresters.
+In 1879, he made two further first-class appearances, one for the Gentlemen of the South and the last for I Zingari.
 He played association football at school and remained a "keen fisherman and high class shot" throughout his life.